jbcodeforce/aws-studies/docs/infra/index.md

 * NLB is for TCP, UDP, TLS routing and load balancing.

 ## Security group

-Define inbound and outbound security rules.  it is like a virtual firewall inside an EC2 instance.
-They regulate access to ports, authorized IP ranges IPv4 and IPv6, control inbound and outbound network.
+Define inbound and outbound security rules.
+It is like a virtual firewall inside an EC2 instance.
+SGs regulate access to ports, authorized IP ranges IPv4 and IPv6, control inbound and outbound network.
 By default all inbound traffic is denied and outbound authorized.

 * They contain `allow rules` only.
 * Can be attached to multiple EC2 instances and to load balancers
 * Locked down to a region / VPC combination
 * Live outside of the EC2
 * Define one separate security group for SSH access where you can authorize only one IP@
-* Connect refused is an application error or the app is not launched
+* Connect refused is an application error or the app is not launched - Spinning is an access rules error.
 * Instances with the same security group can access each other
 * Security group can reference other security groups, IP address, CIDR but no DNS server